Cotton Junction Trail

 Nashville, Chattanooga & Saint Louis Depot & Railroad Museum

-The Nashville, Chattanooga, & St. Louis Railroad brought passengers to Jackson's South Royal depot to partake of the town's mineral waters, eat popcorn supplied by a local character named Popcorn Johnny and gather for live music.
-The depot contains photos, artifacts, and memorabilia as well as two authentic cabooses and a dining car.
+The Nashville, Chattanooga & St. Louis Railroad brought passengers to Jackson's South Royal Depot to partake of the town's mineral waters and hear live music.
+The depot contains photos and artifacts as well as authentic cabooses and a dining car.
 Open Mon.-Sat., 10a.m.-3p.m.

 Pinson Mounds State Archaeological Park

-This 1200-acre site is the largest mound group of the Middle Woodland period in the U.S., with the second highest mound in the country.
-These 15 earthen mounds were used as a ceremonial site for a Native Americans tribe that predates any of the tribes we know today.
+This 1,200-acre site is the largest mound group of the Middle Woodland period in the U.S., with the second-highest mound in the country.
+These 15 earthen mounds were used as a ceremonial site for a Native American tribe that predates any of the tribes we know today.